markirius/ulmaker/README.md

 1. add more distros support.
 1. always get the latest versions of all distros, at moment only ubuntu and archlinux get the latest.
 (Automatically I mean)
 1. add option to keep or not iso file on system.
-1. may windows (cof... cof...) support... because i use *dd* system call do record iso on usb. (but in linux system, this software is copied to device, but maybe won't work as you wish on any motherboard booting)
+1. may windows (cof... cof...) support... because i use **dd** system call to record iso on usb device. (but in linux system, this software is copied to device, but maybe won't work as you wish on any motherboard booting)